MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 > You must have the latest patch update installed to qualify for support.
 For example, if you're
 > running PowerShell 7.0 and 7.0.1 has been released, you must update to 7.0.1 to qualify for
 > support.

-## Lifecycle of PowerShell Core 6.x

-PowerShell Core used the [Microsoft Modern Lifecycle Policy][modern].
-This support lifecycle is intended to keep customers up-to-date with the latest versions.

-The version 6.x branch of PowerShell Core was updated approximately once every six months (examples:
-6.0, 6.1, 6.2, etc.).
-However, with the release of PowerShell 7, there won't be anymore minor version releases of 6.x.
-PowerShell 6.2.x will continue to receive servicing updates while still supported.

-> [!IMPORTANT]
-> You must update within six months after each new minor version release to continue receiving
-> support.

-For example, if PowerShell Core 6.1 is released on July 1, 2018, you would be expected to update to PowerShell Core 6.1 by January 1, 2019 to maintain support.

-> [!IMPORTANT]
-> You must update within 30 days after each new patch version release to continue receiving support.

-For example, If you're running PowerShell Core 6.1 and 6.1.3 was released on February 19, 2019, you would be expected to update to PowerShell Core 6.1.3 by March 21, 2019, which is 30 days after the release to maintain support.
-If any fixes are found to be required, the fixes will be released in our next cumulative update.

-The Modern Lifecycle Policy also requires that Microsoft give customers 12 months notice before discontinuing support for a product (that is, PowerShell Core).

 ## Supported platforms